Twine raises $3.3M to add networking features to virtual events – TechCrunch

 Twine, a video chat startup that launched amid the pandemic as a sort of “Zoom for meeting new people,” shifted its focus to online events and, as a result, has now closed on $3.3 million in seed funding.
-To date, twine’s events customers have included names like Microsoft, Amazon, Forrester, and others, and the service is on track to do $1 million in bookings in 2021, the company says.
+To date, twine’s events customers have included names like Microsoft, Amazon, Forrester and others, and the service is on track to do $1 million in bookings in 2021, the company says.

-The new round was led by Moment Ventures, and included participation from Coelius Capital, AltaIR Capital, Mentors Fund, Rosecliff Ventures, AltaClub, and Bloom Venture Partners.
-Clint Chao, founding Partner at Moment, will join twine’s board of directors with the round’s close.
+The new round was led by Moment Ventures, and included participation from Coelius Capital, AltaIR Capital, Mentors Fund, Rosecliff Ventures, AltaClub and Bloom Venture Partners.
+Clint Chao, founding partner at Moment, will join twine’s board of directors with the round’s close.

-The shift into the online events space makes sense, given twine’s co-founders — Lawrence Coburn, Diana Rau, and Taylor McLoughlin — hail from DoubleDutch, the mobile events technology provider acquired by Cvent in 2019.
+The shift into the online events space makes sense, given twine’s co-founders — Lawrence Coburn, Diana Rau and Taylor McLoughlin — hail from DoubleDutch, the mobile events technology provider acquired by Cvent in 2019.

 Coburn, previously CEO of DoubleDutch, had been under a non-compete with its acquirer until December 2020, which is one reason why he didn’t first attempt a return to the events space.

-The team’s original idea was to help people who were missing out on social connections under Covid lockdowns find a way to meet others and chat online.
+The team’s original idea was to help people who were missing out on social connections under COVID lockdowns find a way to meet others and chat online.
 This early version of twine saw some small amount of traction, as 10% of its users were even willing to pay.
 But many more were nervous about being connected to random online strangers, twine found.

 So the company shifted its focus to the familiar events space, with a specific focus on online events which grew in popularity due to the pandemic.
-While setting up live streams, text chats and Q&A has been possible, what’s been missing from many online events was the casual and unexpected networking that used to happen in-person.
+While setting up livestreams, text chats and Q&A has been possible, what’s been missing from many online events was the casual and unexpected networking that used to happen in-person.

 “The hardest thing to bring to virtual events was the networking and the serendipity — like the conversations that used to happen in an elevator, in the bar, the lobby — these kinds of things,” explains Coburn.
 “So we began testing a group space version of twine — bringing twine to existing communities as opposed to trying to build our own, new community.
 And that showed a lot more legs,” he says.

-By January 2021, the new events-focused version of twine was up-and-running, offering a set of professional networking tools for event owners.
+By January 2021, the new events-focused version of twine was up and running, offering a set of professional networking tools for event owners.
 Unlike one-to-many or few-to-many video broadcasts, twine connects a small number of people for more intimate conversations.

 “We did a lot of research with our customers and users, and beyond five [people in a chat], it turns into a webinar,” notes Coburn, of the limitations on twine’s video chat.
-In twine, a small handful of people are dropped into a video chat experience– and now, they’re not random online strangers.
+In twine, a small handful of people are dropped into a video chat experience — and now, they’re not random online strangers.
 They’re fellow event attendees.
 That generally keeps user behavior professional and the conversations productive.

 Event owners can use the product for free on twine’s website for small events with up to 30 users, but to scale up any further requires a license.
 Twine charges on a per attendee basis, where customers buy packs of attendees on a software-as-a-service model.